 Jesse Choper has been a director since October 8, 1999.
 Mr. Choper is the Earl Warren Professor of Public Law at the University of California at Berkeley School of Law, where he has taught since 1965.
 From 1960 to 1961, Professor Choper was a law clerk for Supreme Court Chief Justice Earl Warren.
 Mr. Choper is a member of the California Horseracing Board.
-Mr. Choper was a member of the Board of Directors of George Foreman Enterprises, Inc. (OTCBB: "GFME.PK") until his resignation in November 2010.
+Mr. Choper was a member of the board of directors of George Foreman Enterprises, Inc. until his resignation in November 2010.
 Mr. Choper provides valuable legal expertise to the Board.
 His specific legal background makes him an authority on ethical behavior and he provides valuable insight with respect to corporate governance.
 Mr. Choper's tenure and service as a director for over ten years is also considered a valuable asset to the Board.

 John E. Kyees has been a director since May 3, 2010.
-From 2003 until his retirement in 2010, Mr. Kyees was the Chief Financial Officer of Urban Outfitters, Inc. Mr. Kyees served as the Chief of Investor Relations for Urban Outfitters in 2010.
-Prior to that, from 2002 to 2003, Mr. Kyees was the Chief Financial Officer and Chief Administrative Officer of bebe Stores, Inc. Mr. Kyees is a member of the Board of Directors of Vera Bradley, Inc., a publicly-traded company, and serves as Chairman of the Audit Committee.
-Mr. Kyees is a member of the Board of Directors of Hot Topic, Inc., a publicly-traded company, and is a member of the Audit Committee.
-Mr. Kyees is a member of the Board of Directors of Hot Topic, Inc., a publicly-traded company, and is a member of the Audit Committee.
-Mr. Kyees is a lise a director of Arhaus Furniture, a privately-held retailer.
-Mr. Kyees brings to the Board extensive executive-level retail experience having served as Chief Financial Officer for several prominent retailers.
+From February 2, 2014 until May 31, 2014, Mr. Kyees served as Interim Chief Financial Officer of the Company.
+From 2003 until his retirement in 2010, Mr. Kyees was the chief financial officer of Urban Outfitters, Inc. and also served as the chief of investor relations for Urban Outfitters in 2010.
+Prior to that, from 2002 to 2003, Mr. Kyees was the chief financial officer and chief administrative officer of bebe Stores, Inc. Mr. Kyees is a member of the board of directors of Vera Bradley, Inc., a publicly-traded company, and serves as chairman of the audit committee.
+Mr. Kyees was a member of the board of directors of Hot Topic, Inc., a formerly publicly-traded company, and was a member of the audit committee.
+Mr. Kyees is a member of the board of directors of Rackwise, Inc., a publicly-traded company, and is a member of the audit committee.
+In addition, Mr. Kyees is also a director of Arhaus Furniture, a privately-held retailer.
+Mr. Kyees brings to the Board extensive executive-level retail experience having served as chief financial officer for several prominent retailers.
 His insight with respect to merchandising, operational activities and finance is an asset to our Board.
 Institutional Investor magazine selected Mr. Kyees as a top specialty retail chief financial officer on five separate occasions, evidencing his strong skills in corporate finance, strategic and accounting matters.